 The Q1–Q17 Data Release 25 (DR 25) Kepler light curves were searched for periodic flux decrements consistent with the signals produced by transiting exoplanets, known as Threshold Crossing Events (TCEs, Twicken et al. 2016).
 These TCEs were then evaluated by an algorithm called the Robovetter, which is an automated vetting program designed to mimic the human decision-making process employed for previous catalogs.
 This Robovetter is trained against known false positives and known transit-like signals to optimally balance the completeness and reliability of the catalog.
 The Robovetter first determines if a TCE is transit-like or not.
 If it is transit-like, the TCE is assigned a KOI number and shown in the Q1–Q17 DR 25 KOI activity table.
 Each KOI is further searched for evidence of being an eclipsing binary (e.g., having a secondary eclipse, ellipsoidal variations, or deep, V-shaped eclipse), as well as evidence of a centroid offset or ephemeris match, which indicate that the transit-like signal does not originate from the target.
 For each KOI, a disposition of CANDIDATE or FALSE POSITIVE is given, as well as a number of major and minor flags to document the Robovetter's decision-making process.
-The catalog uses the stellar parameters for the observed Kepler targets found in the Q1–Q17 DR 25 stellar table, described by Mathur & Huber (2016) and Mathur et al. (2017, in prep).
+The catalog uses the stellar parameters for the observed Kepler targets found in the Q1–Q17 DR 25 stellar table, described by Mathur & Huber (2016) and Mathur et al. (2017).
 For each KOI, the Q1–Q17 DR 25 Kepler flux time series data are fit by a Mandel & Agol (2002) transit model, and a Markov Chain Monte Carlo (MCMC) routine is used to obtain accurate uncertainties on the fitted parameters (see Rowe et al. 2014 and Rowe and Thompson 2015).

 Note that only KOIs detected as TCEs in the Q1–Q17 DR 25 run of the Kepler Pipeline are included in the Q1–Q17 DR 25 KOI table.
 If a previously known KOI was not found by the Q1–Q17 DR 25 Kepler Pipeline, it is not included in the Q1–Q17 DR 25 KOI table.